OpenGSL/OpenGSL/README.md

 ## Adding New GSL Method
 if you want to use your own GSL method, see [customized_gsl.py](https://github.com/OpenGSL/OpenGSL/blob/main/examples/customized_gsl.py) for detail.

+## Update
+2023.9.26 A New GSL method GLCN added.

+2023.9.15 New synthetic datasets to control the neighborhood pattern.

+2023.8.14 New datasets including Wikics, Ogbn-arxiv and CSBM synthetic graphs.

+2023.8.9 Enabling the use of APPNP and GIN as backbones for various GSL methods.

+2023.7.31 A new GSL method WSGNN added.

+2023.7.14 A scalable version of CoGSL added.

 ## Node Classification Results

 ### Results in Our Paper